emqx/emqx-docs/en_US/data-integration/data-bridge-sqlserver.md

 1. Install SQL Server via Docker, and then run the docker image.

    SQL Server requires using complex passwords, see also [Password Complexity](https://learn.microsoft.com/en-us/sql/relational-databases/security/password-policy?view=sql-server-ver16#password-complexity).
-   By starting a Docker container with the environment variable `ACCEPT_EULA=Y` you agree to the terms of Microsoft's EULA, see also [MICROSOFT SOFTWARE LICENSE TERMS MICROSOFT SQL SERVER 2019 STANDARD(EN_US)](https://www.microsoft.com/en-us/Useterms/Retail/SQLServerStandard/2019/Useterms_Retail_SQLServerStandard_2019_English.htm).
+   By starting a Docker container with the environment variable `ACCEPT_EULA=Y` you agree to the terms of Microsoft EULA, see also [MICROSOFT SOFTWARE LICENSE TERMS MICROSOFT SQL SERVER 2019 STANDARD(EN_US)](https://www.microsoft.com/en-us/Useterms/Retail/SQLServerStandard/2019/Useterms_Retail_SQLServerStandard_2019_English.htm).

 ```bash
 # To start the SQL Server docker image and set the password as `mqtt_public1`